 Specific secondary or associated conditions and complications

+Initial examination should include observation of the surgical site condition, posture, spinal alignment, range of motion, balance, and gait.
 Vital signs and examination of abdominal, pelvic and vascular systems may be important.
-A focused spinal physical examination should include observation of scars, posture, spinal alignment, balance, and gait.
-Spinal range of motion must be evaluated.
 A complete motor and sensory neurologic examination should be included.
 Evaluation of the sacroiliac joints (SIJ), hips, and knees should complement the examination.
 Special tests to assess for nerve root tension signs must be performed (seated/straight-leg-raising test, femoral nerve stretch test).
-Non-organic findings that deviate from anatomic patterns of injury pathology, such as Waddell signs, should also be addressed.
+Assessment of Waddell signs, which include non-organic findings that deviate from anatomic patterns of injury pathology, should also be addressed.
 Some of the signs include disproportionate pain behavior, regional weakness, or altered sensation (whole-leg weakness or sensory loss), change in straight-leg-raise-test result after distraction, superficial or non-anatomic tenderness, and pain while simulating examination tests such as axial pressure in the skull.
-Presence of two or more signs may be indicative of psychological distress and is associated with poor outcome after surgery.5
+Presence of two or more signs may be indicative of psychological distress and is associated with poor outcome after surgery.32

 If presence of significant yellow flags including co-existent mood disorder or signs of chronic pain syndrome, consider psychological consultation including a detailed neuropsychological assessment battery to ensure accurate diagnosis and help with subsequent treatment planning.

 Pain might result in functional limitations such as diminished walking tolerance.
 Change in biomechanics and resultant mobility restriction may lead to an inability to perform daily activities, depression, or anxiety which impairs quality of life.
-The generic WHOQOL-BREF questionnaire can be used to evaluate quality of life, which studies have found to be directly related to postoperative recovery in FBSS patients.8 Amirdelfan K, Webster L, Poree L, Sukul V, McRoberts P. Treatment Options for Failed Back Surgery Syndrome Patients With Refractory Chronic Pain: An Evidence Based Approach.
-Spine.
-2017 Jul 15;42 Suppl 14:S41-S52.
+The generic WHOQOL-BREF questionnaire can be used to evaluate quality of life, which studies have found to be directly related to postoperative recovery in FBSS patients.

 Supplemental assessment tools